 Graduates of this program will be able to:

-• Fundamental principles of electrical circuitry and processes
+- Identify, define, and analyze fundamental principles of electrical circuitry and processes.

-3. Function as a team member to install, maintain and troubleshoot residential, commercial, and industrial projects.
+- Function independently and/or interdependently as a team member to accomplish the following: install, maintain and troubleshoot residential, commercial, and industrial projects.

 Associate in Science Degree